helenst/helenst.github.io/work.md

 I'm a freelance programmer based in Haslemere, Surrey, UK.

-I have over two decades of experience and have worked with a lot of different technologies and languages although I prefer tools which are both highly productive and open (e.g. Python).
+I have over two decades of experience across a range of languages and technologies and enjoy working with intelligent and creative people who value and uphold high standards.
+I have extensive experience with Python in particular but am happy to work with whatever is the best tool for the job.

-I'm excited by building new systems and websites, and enjoy working with intelligent and creative people who value and uphold high standards.
+My work in recent years has mostly been (a) tools which support scientific research (b) digital preservation (Archivematica) and projects in either of these categories are of particular appeal to me.

-I'm usually open to new and interesting opportunities so do please get in touch if you have a project I may be able to help with.
+I'm usually open to new and interesting opportunities so do please get in touch if you have something I may be able to help with.

 Please see [my full CV](/cv/) for details of past work.